 Now, as an annoying, self-righteous asshat, I take umbrage with this rhetorical sleight of hand for numerous reasons, which I will enumerate... now.

 First of all, I recognise that moral positions concern subjective experience.
-If moral positions are to hold any significance, they must focus on the experiences of sentient beings—people or other creatures capable of positive or negative experiences.
+If moral positions are to hold any significance, they must focus on the experiences of sentient beings—people or other creatures subject to positive or negative experiences.
 These subjects often have little control over the positive or negative value with which their experiences are laden.

 But, while moral positions may concern subjective experience, this doesn't necessarily mean that moral positions are subjective.
 Hypothetically, if we were to define immoral actions as those that cause harm to people, and if everyone had the same experience of harm, then we could make objective decisions about what constitutes an immoral act, even though the experiences are "subjective"—experienced by subjects.